Flamaros/Flamaros.github.io/_posts/2020-04-13-F-lang-lexer.markdown

 how we are learning.
 I just have to take care of being able to fix my errors.
 In my C++ version of the compiler I put a lot of comments for my self to remind me how I could write things in a better way with f-lang.
 This will guide me on which and how to implement features in my programming language.
-Remember I don't use the STL nor some C++ features to restrict myself in a subset of C++ features that will be similar in [f-lang].
+Remember I don't use the STL nor some C++ features to restrict myself in a subset of C++ features that will be similar in [f-lang][3].

 ## Lexer
-I made a [lexer] a few month ago for a professional project, before that I think it was at school the last time I did one.
+I made a [lexer][4] a few month ago for a professional project, before that I think it was at school the last time I did one.
 The lexer I did for my previous company was made to "parse" C++ headers, precisely DirectX headers.
-I put parse into quotes because the job of the tool was so simple that it wasn't necessary to build an [AST].
-The latest version of this lexer was capable to generate all [tokens] for more than 300,000 lines of code in only 50ms and sincerely I think it is slow.
+I put parse into quotes because the job of the tool was so simple that it wasn't necessary to build an [AST][5].
+The latest version of this lexer was capable to generate all [tokens][6] for more than 300,000 lines of code in only 50ms and sincerely I think it is slow.
 My first attempt was running in a couple of seconds, but I was able to improve performances really quickly.
 The first thing I did was to pre-allocate tokens, by using a heuristic based on the file size, I simply considered that the average size of tokens is 5 characters.
 The second things I did was to use